Admin Portal Views

 The Infrastructure view displays your IT assets hierarchically in your actual infrastructure location.
 For example, when you view an AWS EC2 instance, you can determine that it belongs to a particular Amazon cloud account, region, and VPC.

-To support both VPCs and EC2 Classic in AWS cloud accounts, Commander displays instances running in a VPC as children of the VPC, and instances not running in a VPC as children of "EC2-Classic", as shown in the following image:
+To support both VPCs and EC2 Classic in AWS cloud accounts, Commander displays instances running in a VPC as children of the VPC, and instances not running in a VPC as children of "EC2-Classic".

 Applications view